Parsl/parsl.github.io/_posts/2025-02-26-main-protection.md

-Parsl makes extensive use of the Python `multiprocessing` module, which helps you (or rather, Parsl) run Python code in multiple operating system processes: for example, there are processes to support task submission (the interchange in the high throughput executor, the Work Queue submit process, and several parts of the monitoring system to manage message routing and database access).
+Parsl makes extensive use of the Python `multiprocessing` module, which helps you (or rather, Parsl) run Python code in multiple operating system processes: for example, there are processes to support task submission (the interchange in the high throughput executor and the Work Queue submit process) and several parts of the monitoring system to manage message routing and database access.

 Python contains multiple implementations of the `multiprocessing` primitives (processes, queues, locks, etc) with each implementation having a different mechanism for starting a new Python process that looks "right".